The employment allowance was introduced in April 2014 to help employers grow and to hire new staff.

 If you are an eligible employer, the allowance can be used to reduce employer national insurance costs.
 You can claim at any time in the tax year but the sooner you claim the sooner you save.

 Significant changes were introduced from 6th April 2020 resulting in the need to check and claim each tax year.
 Claims are made by submitting an Employer Payment Summary (EPS) to HMRC.
-It was previously a flat rate regardless of employer size.
-The government decided to target the allowance at smaller businesses.
-Therefore, if the secondary national insurance for the previous tax year was over £100,000 or a business exceeds the State Aid ceiling for its sector, they are no longer eligible.

-The allowance changed in 2020 from £3,000 to £4,000 and a further increase from April 2022 now takes the allowance to £5,ooo.
+The allowance changed in 2020 from £3,000 to £4,000 and a further increase from April 2022 then took the allowance to £5,ooo.
+From 6th April 2025, there were some major changes, which included the removal of the £100,000 eligibility threshold and it was increased to £10,500.

-With only a few tax months remaining, it is a good opportunity to review and check your eligibility.
 Past years can be claimed for, but claims are limited to the previous 4 years.

 Eligibility is subject to a range of considerations which include, being a service company; being a director and a sole employee; the presence of connected companies; and being a recipient of state aid within the previous two years.
 This may sound complex, but we have a simple eligibility assessment process that we can guide you through.